FilterdWater/PersonalWebsite/README.md

 ## Purpose

 This website is a platform to experiment with new technologies, showcase school projects, and document my experiences as a developer.
-Explore my portfolio and read some of my blog posts!

 ## Content